Kansas City Juvenile Defense

 Certification is the process in Missouri through which a court determines whether a child can be tried as an adult for allegedly committing certain crimes.
 If certified, your child will likely be prosecuted under the adult system and could lose out on some of the treatment options available through the juvenile system.
 If not certified, your child may still be prosecuted for the delinquency in juvenile court.

 Don't let your child get an adult conviction before he or she becomes an adult.
 We offer legal representation during the certification hearing as well as through any juvenile or adult proceedings.

 The right to appeal a trial court's judgment is an important part of the American legal system.
-If you are considering an appeal from a delinquency, child abuse/neglect, or termination of parental rights case, you will need to act fast.
+If you are considering an appeal from a delinquency or certification case, you will need to act fast.
 And, hiring an attorney who understands not only the substantive law, but also appellate procedure, will be crucial to your outcome.

 Jackson County Attorneys

 Many Kansas City attorneys are appointed to handle Jackson County Family Court cases, which include each of the above types of matters.
 The Herrin Law Firm welcomes inquiries to contract out these appointments, which is permissible under 16th Circuit Court Local Rule 21.6.1(7).

 Section 210, Revised Statutes of Missouri (Child Protection and Reformation)

 Section 211, Revised Statutes of Missouri (Juvenile Courts)